 Why you should listen

-Marwa Al-Sabouni was born in Homs, a city in the central-western part of the country, and has a PhD in Islamic Architecture.
-Despite the destruction of large parts of the city, she has remained in Homs with her husband and two children throughout the war.
-In her just-released book The Battle for Home (Thames & Hudson, 2016), she explores the role architecture and the built environment play in whether a community crumbles or comes together, and she offers insights on how her country (and a much-needed sense of identity) should be rebuilt so that it will not happen again.
+Marwa Al-Sabouni was born in Homs, Syria, a city in the central-western part of the war-torn country.
+Despite the destruction of large parts of the city, she has remained in Homs with her husband and two children throughout the Syrian civil war.

 Marwa Al-Sabouni’s TED talk